 The speed of the computer’s central processing unit, or CPU, limits the processing speed of Photoshop.

 Photoshop generally runs faster with more processor cores, although some features take greater advantage of the additional cores than others.
 However, you’ll get diminishing returns with multiple processor cores: The more cores you use, the less you get from each additional core.
 Therefore, Photoshop doesn’t run four times as fast on a computer with 16 processor cores as on a computer with four cores.
-For most users, the increase in performance that more than six cores provides doesn’t justify the increased cost.
+For most users, the increase in performance that more than six cores provide doesn’t justify the increased cost.

 If you are running Photoshop in a virtual environment, Photoshop's GPU use can cause performance issues.
 Virtual machines cannot access the GPU.

 Photoshop uses random access memory (RAM) to process images.
 If Photoshop has insufficient memory, it uses hard-disk space, also known as a scratch disk, to process information.
 Accessing information in memory is faster than accessing information on a hard disk.
 Therefore, Photoshop is fastest when it can process all or most image information in RAM.

 For instructions on how you can specify how much RAM to allocate to Photoshop, see Adjust memory usage.

 Photoshop reads and writes image information to disk when your system doesn’t have enough RAM to contain all of it.
 The Efficiency indicator can help you determine whether getting a faster hard disk or solid-state disk would improve your performance.
 If the efficiency number is usually above 95%, spending money on a faster scratch disk has little benefit.